kaiisherebbg/weather-report/README.md

 # Project Overview

-Welcome to Weather Wardrobe, my 4th project in the 100 Days of Coding challenge!
+Welcome to Weather report, my 4th project in the 100 Days of Coding challenge!
 This Python app uses the OpenWeatherMap API to fetch real-time weather data for any city and suggests appropriate clothing based on the temperature.
 It’s a simple, fun, and practical tool to help you dress for the day!

 # Features